-Nancy Freedman-Smith , is a Certified Behavior Instructor for reactive dogs.
-She has been living in the Portland area of Maine for fifteen years.
+Nancy Freedman-Smith , is a Certified Dog Behavior Consultant through the International Association of Animal Behavior Consultants (IAABC). and a Certified Behavior Instructor (BAT) for dogs with reactivity fear and aggression .
+She has been living in the Portland area of Maine since 2001.
 Nancy began her work with animals at age 15 as a riding instructor.
 Most of her early years were spent at the barn and at horse shows.
 Then as a student at the University of Massachusetts, she went on to major in Animal Science and Equine Studies.
 While at college, she competed on the Event and Dressage team and taught horseback riding for the college, as well as privately.
 In 1993, after the birth of the first of three children, Nancy made the switch to dog training.
 In 1996 she joined the team of Animal Behavior and Training Associates and worked at a "Major Chain Store" in several locations in Greater Boston.
 It did not take long before word spread and Nancy had the highest volume of training classes in the Northeast, with the 5th highest volume of clients in over 300 of the chain stores in the country.
 When she lived in Boston, Nancy did not advertise.
 Yet she had a thriving business, due to satisfied customers and Vet referrals.

 She was always drawn to the difficult and green horses, and the same holds true for dogs.
 Her last dog, Charlee, was a genuine diamond in the rough.
 Nancy helped her overcome major behavioral issues since joining the family as a 10 month old puppy.
 Charlee was adoped from New England Border Collie Rescue and enjoyed being a "demo dog" for classes and lectures.
 Charlee also tried her paw at agility, freestyle, and lots of stupid pet tricks.